TAPE-Lab/OT-2_Code/README.md

 ## 3. In the Script:

 Within the script itself, under the `def run(protocol: protocol_api.ProtocolContext):` function, enter the:
-- location of tiprack on OT-2 deck.
+- location of tiprack on OT-2 deck
-- the tuberack used and its location on OT-2 deck.<a name="myfootnote1">1</a>:
+- the tuberack used and its location on OT-2 deck <sup name="myfootnote1">1</sup>
-- the plate used and its location on OT-2 deck.
+- the plate used and its location on OT-2 deck

-<sup>[1](#myfootnote1)</sup>: note that if you are using a custom tuberack or plate that is note already loaded on the OT-2 Labware (enter link for OT-2 labware), then you must load it on using their custom labware setup guide
+<sup>[1](#myfootnote1)</sup> note that if you are using a custom tuberack or plate that is note already loaded on the OT-2 Labware (enter link for OT-2 labware), then you must load it on using their custom labware setup guide

 Under the '# Source' heading, enter the positions of each individual isotope.